brianhie/uncertainty/README.md

-## Code for "Learning with Uncertainty for Biological Discovery and Design"
+## Learning with Uncertainty for Biological Discovery and Design

 This repository contains the analysis source code used in the paper.